 All the characters in the book have been portrayed well.
 I wanted to dislike the father, but I couldn’t.
 In fact, I think, through his character, the author tried to put out an important message.
 A good person can be on the wrong side of things.
 Of course, I can’t say with conviction if the father was a good man, but the way he was with his family and had helped Maria, there was hope for him.
 No doubt his loyalties at work were messed up.
 But like any other person, he wanted to grow professionally.
 How could he have denied an “assignment” designated to him by “the Fury”?
 His fault was being on the wrong side of history and not questioning what he may have felt was a misdeed.

 Very easily, the story flows deeper into the plot.
-The author has very nicely portrayed the horrors of those times via various situations and characters.
+The author has very efficiently portrayed the horrors of those times via various situations and characters.
 Through the eyes of Bruno, one is able to better understand the complexities that adults choose for themselves, and as a result, end up becoming victims at their own hands.
-It wasn’t an ending one would want, but I was ready for things to turn out to be that way.
+It wasn’t an ending one would want, but I was ready for things to turn out that way.
 After all, one reaps what one sows.
 To conclude, I really liked the book.
 It is a very simple read and yet poignant to the extent to give you enough food for contemplation.
 What I took away from the book is that time and again, all adults should try to connect with the child inside and erase the complexities, boundaries, judgements and distinctions we hold against our fellow humans.

 Did you like The Boy in the Striped Pyjamas book review?
 If you did, please like, share and subscribe.
 Are you planning to read The Boy in the Striped Pyjamas , if you haven’t read it yet?
 Do let me know how you found the book once you are done reading.